BioDAS/biodas.github.io/wiki/Spec_Review.md

 biological significance and previously correspond roughly to EMBL/GenBank feature table tags.
 Examples of annotation types include "exon", "intron", "CDS" and "splice3."(We encourage the use of the
-<a href="http://www.sequenceontology.org/">Sequence Ontology</a> IDs to
+<http://www.sequenceontology.org/> Sequence Ontology IDs to give
-give uniformity to DAS sources for example CDS is SO:0000316).
-The annotation <b>method</b> is intended to describe how the annotated feature was discovered, and may include a reference to a software program (we also encourage the use of ECO numbers to represent the method of annotation e.g.ECO:0000032 "inferred from curated blast match to nucleic acid).
+uniformity to DAS sources for example CDS is SO:0000316).
+The annotation
+<b>method</b> is intended to describe how the annotated feature was
+discovered, and may include a reference to a software program (we also encourage the use of ECO numbers to represent the method of annotation e.g.ECO:0000032 "inferred from curated blast match to nucleic acid).
 The annotation

 <a href="http://www.ebi.ac.uk/ontology-lookup/">